-The GLS inspires Peteullia to raise up orphans to become the future ministers in Myanmar
+The GLS inspires Piteulia to raise up orphans to become the future ministers in Myanmar

-When Peteullia and her husband, Patrick are not pastoring the church, or leading the GLS across Asia, they are serving orphans in Myanmar, adding value to people and empowering them to succeed.
-“We have been doing missions everywhere throughout Asia—China, Thailand and eventually we got to Myanmar,” says Peteullia.
+When Piteulia and her husband, Patrick are not pastoring the church, or leading the GLS across Asia, they are serving orphans in Myanmar, adding value to people and empowering them to succeed.
+“We have been doing missions everywhere throughout Asia—China, Thailand and eventually we got to Myanmar,” says Piteulia.
 “We feel called.”